missinghwan/ANOMIX/README.md

    • DGL == 0.4.1

 # Usage
 All of datasets used in this paper are put in ./dataset folder and graph information (e.g., adjacency, attribute, and label) is included in each dataset file (.mat).
-Due to the large file size, some of metapaths are included in that folder as .csv files.

     python run.py --dataset cora